R-Spin: Efficient Speaker and Noise-invariant Representation Learning with Acoustic Pieces: Method

 \subsection{Acoustic Piece}

-This section introduces acoustic pieces~\citep{ren2022acoustic-piece} to the pseudo-label prediction loss to further improve \proposed.
+This section introduces acoustic pieces~\citep{ren2022acoustic-piece} to $\mathcal{L}_{\text{Aux}}$ to further improve \proposed.
 APs are learned by applying byte-pair encoding~(BPE)~\citep{sennrich-etal-2016-neural} to discrete acoustic units like K-means clusters of HuBERT representations.
-AP captures high-level units close to phonemes and characters, useful for pre-training~\citep{wu2023wav2seq} and generation tasks~\citep{shen2023acoustic}.
+AP captures high-level units close to phonemes and characters, useful for pre-training~\citep{wu2023wav2seq} and generation~\citep{shen2023acoustic}.
 Hence, we propose to set AP as the target of $\mathcal{L}_{\text{Aux}}$ to extract better content representations.

-Following~\citet{ren2022acoustic-piece}, the discrete acoustic units are deduplicated by merging identical consecutive units in time.
-The BPE algorithm is then applied to the reduced units to learn acoustic pieces.
-Next, using the previously learned BPE merging rules, we encode the entire training corpus into APs and duplicate the encoded units to the original sequence length.
-The encoded corpus is then used as the pseudo labels for Eq.~\ref{eq:aux-loss}, expecting to encourage the fine-tuned SSL model to encode better phoneme or character representations.
+Following~\citet{ren2022acoustic-piece}, we first merge identical consecutive units in time for each utterance.
+The BPE algorithm is then applied to the reduced sequences to learn acoustic pieces.
+Next, we encode the entire training corpus into APs and duplicate the encoded units to the original utterance length.
+The encoded corpus is then used as the pseudo-labels for Eq.~\ref{eq:aux-loss}, expecting to encourage the fine-tuned SSL model to encode better phoneme and character representations.